wakai-megumi/waneem__hotelbooking/README.md

 This will start the development server on port 5173.
 You can then access the project at http://localhost:5173.
 --ports may vary

+## 🌐 Backend API and Admin Site

+This project utilizes a separate backend API and an admin site for managing the hotel booking system.
+Here are the details:

+### Backend API

+The backend API handles the server-side operations and provides endpoints for hotel management, bookings, and other functionalities.
+It is hosted at [https://waneem-server.onrender.com](https://waneem-server.onrender.com).
+The corresponding GitHub repository can be found [here](https://github.com/wakai-megumi/waneem__Server).
+To run the backend API locally, follow these steps:

+1. Clone the backend repository from [GitHub](https://github.com/wakai-megumi/waneem__Server).
+2. Install the required dependencies by running `npm install`.
+3. Configure the necessary environment variables (e.g., database connection, API keys, etc.).
+4. Start the server by running `npm start`.

+### Admin Site

+The admin site is used to manage the hotel booking system, including hotel and room management, booking approvals, and viewing bookings.
+It is hosted separately at [https://waneem-admin.onrender.com](https://waneem-admin.onrender.com).
+The corresponding GitHub repository can be found [here](https://github.com/wakai-megumi/waneem__admin).
+To access the admin site, follow these steps:

+1. Visit [https://waneem-admin.onrender.com](https://waneem-admin.onrender.com) in your web browser.
+2. Log in using your admin credentials.
+3. Use the provided interface to manage hotels, rooms, and bookings.

+Feel free to customize and expand upon the backend API and admin site sections to provide more specific instructions or details based on your project setup.

 ## 🤝 Contribution Guidelines

 If you would like to contribute to this project, please follow the following guidelines: